HiroNewf/Network-Plus-Notes/README.md

 - Every time there is a 0 bring down a 0 every time there is a 1 bring down the number associated with the bit then add them all together
 - So for 10010100
     - We have 3 1’s in this binary and they are associated with the numbers 128, 16, and 4
-    - So if we simple add all 3 of those numbers together we get 148
+    - So if we simply add all 3 of those numbers together we get 148
-- This can be done is reverse so say we have 186 and needed to make it in binary
+- This can be done in reverse so say we have 186 and needed to make it in binary
     - First we ask if there is a 128? if so the first number is a 1 (we also now subtract 128 from 186 to get 58)
     - Now we ask if there is 64 in the remaining number of 58 - there is not so that is a 0
     - Next is 32 which there is so that is 1 and now we have 26 left